Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 Vesting is defined as when agent ownership of his book of business takes place.

-And while there are organizations that require 10 years of service to fully appoint (they incrementally increase vesting year over year), PHP shortens that to only 1 year of service before 100% vesting occurs.
+And while there are organizations that require 10 years of service to fully appoint (they incrementally increase vesting year over year), the People Helping people agency shortens that to only 1 year of service before 100% vesting occurs.

 Vesting Is Unnecessary

 Yes, 1 year vesting is better than 10 year vesting, but my complaint is, why even require an agent to spend time to vest?

 Many organizations like mine vest 100% immediately upon appointment.
 In other words, any business you write is YOUR business.